invicticide/fractive/doc/source/start.md

 {{Start}}

+# What is Fractive?

 Fractive is a hypertext authoring tool, primarily intended for the creation of interactive fiction.

-Stories are written in Markdown, and (optional) game logic is added with Javascript.
+Stories are written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), and (optional) game logic is added with [Javascript](https://www.javascript.com).
+The results are kind of like [Twine](https://twinery.org/2/), but the authoring process is very different.

 Fractive has three core goals:

 - Keep story text readable, unencumbered by the details of scripted game logic and with minimal additional syntax
-- Use complete, standard Javascript for game logic, instead of a limited subset of proprietary macros
+- Don't require any scripting at all for basic "choose your own adventure" style games, and use complete, standard Javascript for custom/advanced game logic
-- Compile finished stories to a single, self-contained, portable HTML file which can be played on any (reasonable) browser, platform, and/or device
+- Compile finished stories to portable HTML which can be played on any (reasonable) browser, platform, and device

 # Conventions